Naitreey/notes-and-knowledge/cs/linux/virtualization/docker.rst

   CMD ["param", ...]
   CMD <command>

-- Only one CMD instruction in a Dockerfile.
+- Only one CMD instruction in one build stage.

 - The main purpose of a CMD is to provide default command execution for an executing container.
 Don’t confuse RUN with CMD.
 RUN actually runs a command